 Psychosocial hazards

-Each of the statements included in the Guarding Minds at Work employee survey are grouped by psychosocial hazards as defined in International Standards Organization (ISO) 45003.
-Psychosocial hazards are potential causes of psychological risk at work.
+Psychosocial hazards are potential causes of psychological harm at work.
+All statements in the Guarding Minds at Work employee survey are grouped by psychosocial hazards as defined in International Standards Organization (ISO) 45003.

 Share on

 In International Standards Organization (ISO) 45003:2021 – Occupational Health and Safety Management – Psychological Health and Safety at Work – Guidelines for Managing Psychosocial Risks, clause 6.1.2.1 covers psychosocial hazard identification.
-In this standard it states that “the organization should understand the underlying sources of harm before control measures are considered to improve the effectiveness of activities to manage psychosocial risk.”
+This standard states, “the organization should understand the underlying sources of harm before control measures are considered to improve the effectiveness of activities to manage psychosocial risk.”

 What follows is an independent interpretation by Workplace Strategies for Mental Health of how you might use hazard identification to inform your approach to psychological health and safety.
-The results in your Guarding Minds at Work employee survey will point to employee concerns related to these psychosocial hazards but will not identify the specific individuals or circumstances involved.
+The results in your Guarding Minds at Work employee survey will point to employee concerns related to these psychosocial hazards.
+The results won’t identify the specific individuals or circumstances involved.

-There are many ways to understand the underlying sources of harm, but the most critical is a discussion with employees about the issues identified.
+There are many ways to understand the underlying sources of harm.
+It’s critical to talk to employees about the identified issues.
 Employees are also a great source of practical and relevant solutions.
-Many resources are available to help guide and support a facilitated employee discussion such as the On the agenda workshop series.
+The On the agenda workshop series is one of many resources available to help guide and support a facilitated employee discussions.

-When employees complete the Guarding Minds survey, the majority of the statements they are asked to rate are intentionally written in the positive to contribute to solution-focused thinking.
-Select statements were identified by researchers as relevant to these potential psychosocial hazards.
-Employees do not read or review the psychosocial hazards as part of the survey.
+Most of the statements employees are asked to rate in the Guarding Minds survey are intentionally written in the positive to contribute to solution-focused thinking.
+Researchers identified select statements as relevant to these potential psychosocial hazards.
+Employees don’t read or review the psychosocial hazards as part of the survey.
 This information is provided for the benefit of the employer and decision-makers who review the results.

 Review actions and responses to help with Psychosocial hazard mitigation.